Balcombe Circular walk

 - The onward route here is to turn left on to the B2110, signposted Cowfold and Horsham (if coming out of the pub, turn right).
 Cross the bridge over the A23, continue past All Saints Church and keep ahead on the B2110 at the mini-roundabout, now signposted to Lower Beeding.

 - In 125 metres, just past The Royal Oak Inn on your right-hand side, another lunch option, turn left up a driveway with a concrete public footpath marker.
 45 metres up this path, follow it round to the left, past allotments on your right.
-In 50 metres, bend right with the path in front of a hedge, then in 30 metres go through a broken wooden swing gate and continue ahead between hedges, your direction 140°.
+In 50 metres, bend right with the path in front of a hedge, then in 30 metres go through the remnants of a broken wooden swing gate and continue ahead between hedges, your direction 140°.
 In 60 metres you come out on a car lane and turn right, initially heading south-west.

 - Continue on this lane, ignoring turn-offs.
 In 500 metres you pass a couple of practice starting gates for horse races, then in 225 metres detour around a set of iron gates to continue on the lane.

 - Coming out of the restaurant, turn right and keep ahead across a minor road and go through the lychgate into St Mary's Parish Church.
 Go past the (closed) west door and veer left, ignoring a footpath which continues straight on.
 Just past the south door entrance, veer right on a path through the churchyard, soon passing the 600-year-old yew tree on your right-hand side.

 - Where the gravel path ends, continue ahead, slightly left, on a grassy path and leave the churchyard through a wooden swing gate, entering Church Covert (owned by the Woodland Trust).
 Follow the footpath sign half-right downhill across a field, heading south-east, with the ruins of Slaugham Place ahead on your left.